Vibrating structure gyroscope: Piezoelectric gyroscopes

 A piezoelectric material can be induced to vibrate, and lateral motion due to Coriolis force can be measured to produce a signal related to the rate of rotation.

 Tuning fork gyroscope

 This type of gyroscope uses a pair of test masses driven to resonance.
 Their displacement from the plane of oscillation is measured to produce a signal related to the system's rate of rotation.

-F.W.
-Meredith registered a patent for such a device in 1942 while working at the Royal Aircraft Establishment.
-Further development was carried out at the RAE in 1958 by G.H.
-Hunt and A.E.W.
-Hobbs, who demonstrated drift of less than 1°/h or (2.78×10^-4)°/s.
+Frederick William Meredith registered a patent for such a device in 1942 while working at the Royal Aircraft Establishment.
+Further development was carried out at the RAE in 1958 by G. H. Hunt and A. E. W. Hobbs, who demonstrated drift of less than 1°/h or (2.78×10^-4)°/s.

 Modern variants of tactical gyros use doubled tuning forks such as those produced by American manufacturer Systron Donner in California and French manufacturer Safran Electronics & Defense / Safran Group.

 Wine-glass resonator

 Also called a hemispherical resonator gyroscope or HRG, a wine-glass resonator uses a thin solid-state hemisphere anchored by a thick stem.
 The hemisphere with its stem is driven to flexural resonance and the nodal points are measured to detect rotation.
 There are two basic variants of such a system: one based on a rate regime of operation ("force-to-rebalance mode") and another variant based on an integrating regime of operation ("whole-angle mode").
 Usually, the latter one is used in combination with a controlled parametric excitation.
 It is possible to use both regimes with the same hardware, which is a feature unique to these gyroscopes.

 For a single-piece design (i.e., the hemispherical cup and stem(s) form a monolithic part) made from high-purity quartz glass, it is possible to reach a Q-factor greater than 30-50 million in vacuum, so the corresponding random walks are extremely low.
 The Q is limited by the coating, an extremely thin film of gold or platinum, and by fixture losses.
 Such resonators have to be fine-tuned by ion-beam micro-erosion of the glass or by laser ablation.
 Engineers and researchers in several countries have been working on further improvements of these sophisticated state-of-art technologies.

 Safran and Northrop Grumman are the major manufacturers of HRG.